A Story Beside similar games & best alternatives

 Game with the same Autonomy vibe

-4"Players make meaningful choices that shape the story, society, and character lives, reflecting high personal freedom and control."
+4"Players make meaningful choices that steer the story and character interactions, shaping different endings and character relationships."

 "Players make meaningful choices that affect the story and character relationships, shaping the protagonist's life and village environment."